-Seeking a karate coach or karate classes in Forest Gate ?
+Looking for a karate teacher or karate classes in Forest Gate ?

 What Is Karate?

-Our Karate classes in Forest Gate target a variety of people, usually one of these three: Those who want to learn a new self-defense skill or sports activity which keeps them physically fit Individuals who are intent on learning Karate & People who want to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of every age regardless of their experience or actual physical ability.
+Our Karate classes in Forest Gate are designed for a variety of people, usually one of these three: Individuals that want to learn a new martial art style or sport which hopefully keeps them fit People who are seriously interested in learning Karate & People that want to develop the capability to protect themselves and increase their confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or actual physical ability.